wloving77/dmtl4-MCS/src/predLogic.md

 nothing wrong, in first-order predicate logic, with applying the *isMNortal* predicate to a cheese or some gas, as everything is in the first instance just an *object*.

-### Syntactic Elements of Predicate Logic

-The syntax of predicate logic has fixed symbols to represent the usual connectives and the two new quantifiers.
-It has constants, such as *true* and *false* in propositional logic, interpreted as referring to specific objects in the semantic domain.
-It also has variables, referring to objects (or entities) in the semantic domain.
-And it permits names to refer to functions and predicates in the domain.

-As an example, domain could have *people* as entities.
-It could have a function, *motherOf*, that maps any give person, *p*, to the person who is the mother of *p*.
-And there could also be a property of a person expressed as a predicate, *isBlue*, that takes a person and indicates whether that person is blue.

-With this semantic domain, Ote could then assert the following using the language of predicate logic: the mother of everyone who's blue is blue, too.
-A literal reading would say if p and q are people and then if p is blue and then if q is the mother of p then q is blue.

-- ∀ (p q: Person), isBlue p → isMother q p → isBlue q

-In first order logic, it'd be more tedious to express, and there would be more room for uncaught implicit type errors.

-- ∀ p, q, isPerson p → isPerson q → isBlue p → isMother q p → isBlue q

 ### From Model-Theoretic (Semantic), to Proof-Theoretic, Validity